azaroth42/activitystreams-discovery/README.md

 ## LDN

-[Linked Data Notifications](https://www.w3.org/TR/ldn/) allow for these notifications to be sent to and made available from an "inbox".
+[Linked Data Notifications](https://www.w3.org/TR/ldn/) allow for these notifications to be sent to and made available from an "inbox", and thus we would be consistent with section 3 of the charter around Notification.

 ## Linked Data Notifications: Subscription